ajnelson/dfxmlfs/README.md

 * Mounting *does* work.
 * Walking the directory tree *does* work.
-* Extracting file contents *doesn't* work, but will.
+* Extracting file contents *somewhat* works.
+Currently slow on big files.
 * Writing anywhere in the file system *will never* work.
 This is meant to be a read-only file system.